ryzeon-dev/cputil/README.md

 -u   --usage   Show CPU usage
 -avg           If specified, only average usage is shown,
                to be used only with -u
+-j   --json    Outputs all the available informations in json format
 ```

 ## Example outputs